MrYsLab/python_banyan/docs/example8.md

 ## Invoking The Banyan Launch Client

-Make sure that you have installed Python Banyan on your computer, which will automatically install the Banyan launcher programs.
+Ensure that you have installed Python Banyan on your computer, which will automatically install the Banyan launcher programs.

 The **blc** application requires 2 command-line arguments to be supplied on the command-line.